Efficient computation of linear response of chaotic attractors with one-dimensional unstable manifolds: Numerical results

-The perturbations of the Baker's map and the original map are all uniformly hyperbolic.
-The SRB measures of the perturbed maps associated to each parameter acting in isolation are shown in Figure \ref{fig:srbBaker}.
-The SRB measure of the unperturbed Baker's map ($s = 0 \in \mathbb{R}^4$) is the Lebesgue measure on $\mathbb{T}^2.$ However, the perturbed maps have SRB measures that are not absolutely continuous with respect to Lebesgue on $\mathbb{T}^2.$ This can be visually observed in Figure \ref{fig:srbBaker}, where, in every case, the distribution appears non-smooth in the $\hat{x}^{(2)}$ direction.
+To summarize, while the SRB measure of the unperturbed Baker's map ($s = 0 \in \mathbb{R}^4$) is the Lebesgue measure on $\mathbb{T}^2,$ the perturbed maps have SRB measures that are not absolutely continuous with respect to Lebesgue on $\mathbb{T}^2.$ This is visually observed in Figure \ref{fig:srbBaker}, where, in every case, the distribution appears to have fractal support in the $\hat{x}^{(2)}$ direction.

-In fact, the SRB distribution in each case is absolutely continuous on the unstable manifold, which is uniform and parallel to $\hat{x}^{(1)}$ in every case except the $s_3$ perturbation.
+The SRB distribution in each case is absolutely continuous on the unstable manifold, which is uniform and parallel to $\hat{x}^{(1)}$ in every case except the $s_3$ perturbation.
 In the perturbed map with $s_3$ being non-zero (bottom left of Figure \ref{fig:srbBaker}), the SRB measure appears smooth along its curved unstable manifold, and rough along its stable manifold, which is uniform and parallel to the $\hat{x}^{(2)}$ direction.
 As noted in section \ref{sec:stableUnstableSubspacesOfBakersMap}, while the unstable manifold of the perturbed map with $s_2 \neq 0$ is parallel to $\hat{x}^{(1)}$ everywhere, the stable manifold is curved around the $\hat{x}^{(2)}$ direction.
 This picture is consistent with smoothness of the map's SRB measure (top right of Figure \ref{fig:srbBaker}) in the $\hat{x}^{(1)}$ direction and the lack of smoothness in the vertical direction, which appears distinct from the $s_4$ case where the stable manifold is uniformly parallel to the $\hat{x}^{(2)}$ direction.

-\subsection{Sensitivities of a smooth objective function}
+\subsubsection{Sensitivities of a smooth objective function}

 We make an arbitrary choice of a smooth objective function, $J([x^{(1)}, x^{(2)}]^T) = \cos{4x^{(2)}},$ and validate the parametric derivatives of its statistics computed by S3 in each perturbed Baker's map.
 The validation results are shown in Figures \ref{fig:stableUnstableSens} and \ref{fig:s3sens}.